These athletes are encouraged to compete high

 A post shared by @rollingstonerzbjj

-Rivera has a goal of reducing the stigma and making space for stoners in MMA and the greater world.
+Rolling Stonerz parties happen three to four times a year, but Rivera teased some exciting updates in the works for 2025.
+No matter what is in store, his a goal of reducing the stigma and making space for stoners in BJJ and the greater world remains.
 In his pursuit, he has built an engaging, fun event series for the Connecticut community.
 While joints, empanadas, music, and live BJJ fights seem like all fun and games, the founder keeps sight of his intention.

 “We were all privy to the nefarious reputation that was viewed about cannabis in the past.
 Now, we embrace the positive attributes of medical and recreational consumption,” Rivera concluded.